Published:

 Last updated (prices):

-Swiss food trucks, market stalls, and catering businesses can combine a simple online ordering shop with an on-site payment solution without running two separate systems.
+Swiss food trucks, market stalls and catering businesses can combine a simple online ordering shop with an on-site payment solution without running two separate systems.
 To do this, you use a Payment Service Provider (PSP) that offers both online payments and card terminals or Tap to Pay — ideally with a shared Dashboard for all sales in EUR.
-Depending on the payment method, transaction fees range between 1.3 % (TWINT) and 2.5 % (credit card) per payment.
+Registration fees or transaction fees range from 1.3 % (TWINT) to 2.5 % (credit card) per payment, depending on the payment method.

-This guide shows you step-by-step how to set up an online shop for pre-orders, connect the on-site payment method, and manage both via Una cuenta — with concrete costs, provider comparisons, and a practical checklist for the Swiss mobile catering business.
+This guide shows you step-by-step how to set up an online shop for pre-orders, integrate on-site payment and manage both via Una cuenta — with concrete costs, provider comparisons and a practical checklist for Swiss mobile gastronomy.

 1. Why food trucks and market stalls must sell online and on-site today

-The Swiss gastronomy sector is changing.
+Swiss gastronomy is changing.
 According to the Swiss Payment Monitor, over 70 % of Swiss consumers regularly use cashless payment methods.
 For food trucks and mobile stalls, this means: those who only accept cash lose customers.
-At the same time, regular customers increasingly expect the option to pre-order online and collect their food at the desired time.
+At the same time, regular customers increasingly expect the option to pre-order online and pick up their food at the desired time.

-The combination of online shop and on-site payment solves several problems at once: queues at the stall become shorter because pre-orderers just pick up their food.
-Walk-in customers can pay spontaneously by card, TWINT, or smartphone.
-And you as the operator see all sales — online as well as offline — in one place.
+The combination of online shop and on-site payment solves several problems at once: queues at the stall become shorter because pre-orderers only need to pick up their food.
+Walk-in customers can pay spontaneously by card, TWINT or smartphone.
+And you as the operator see all sales — both online and offline — in one place.

-Particularly for recurring locations (weekly markets, company sites, festivals), a pre-order system is a competitive advantage: you can plan stock levels better and reduce food waste.
-At the same time, you build a digital customer relationship through the online shop that goes beyond physical contact at the stall.
+Particularly for recurring locations (weekly markets, company premises, festivals), a pre-ordering system is a competitive advantage: you can plan stock quantities better and reduce food waste.
+At the same time, you build a digital customer relationship through the webshop that goes beyond physical contact at the stall.

-2. Three scenarios: pre-ordering + pick-up, walk-in customers, catering orders
+2. Three scenarios: Pre-order + Pick-up, Walk-in customers, Catering orders

-Your customer orders a lunch menu via your online shop the evening before or in the morning, pays online via TWINT or credit card, and picks up the prepared food at an agreed time from the food truck.
+Your customer orders a lunch menu the evening before or in the morning via your online shop, pays online by TWINT or credit card and picks up the prepared food at an agreed time at the food truck.
 You prepare the order specifically and avoid overproduction.
-This model is particularly suitable for weekly markets with regular customers or food trucks on company sites.
+This model is particularly suitable for weekly markets with regular custom or food trucks on company premises.

 Scenario B: Walk-in customers on-site

 A passerby discovers your stall and orders spontaneously.
-They pay contactlessly by debit card, credit card, Apple Pay, Google Pay, or via TWINT QR code.
+They pay contactlessly using a debit card, credit card, Apple Pay, Google Pay or a TWINT QR code.
 For this, you need a mobile card terminal or Tap to Pay on your smartphone.
-Tap to Pay means that your iPhone or Android device itself becomes a card reader — without additional hardware.
+Tap to Pay means that your iPhone or Android device itself becomes a card reader — without any additional hardware.

 Scenario C: Catering and event orders

 A company orders catering for 30 people via your online shop and pays by QR-invoice or in advance.
-On the day of the event, you deliver the food and, if necessary, collect additional orders from guests on-site via terminal.
-In this scenario, you also need the ability to create invoices with a QR reference, which many Swiss PSPs offer.
+On the day of the event, you deliver the food and collect any additional orders from guests on-site using a terminal.
+In this scenario, you also need the option to create invoices with QR references, which many Swiss PSPs offer.

 3. Setting up a simple online ordering shop — without programming skills

 For most food truck operators, a fully-fledged online shop with inventory management is oversized.
-What you need is a simple product page with a shopping cart, where your customers can choose a menu or individual dishes, specify a collection time, and pay online.
+What you need is a simple product page with a shopping cart, where your customers can select a menu or individual dishes, specify a pick-up time and pay online.

 Several Swiss providers make this possible without programming skills.
-The most common options are:
+The most common options:

 Solution | Type | Monthly costs | Special feature |